mrfdev/1MB/Resources/Server/1mb-start-todo.md

   build and tmux-launcher purpose; runtime compatibility remains the concern of `1MB-minecraft.sh`.

+## Completed in 2.19.0 build 088

+- [x] Added dependency-free `--version` output for the wrapper's own version and build.
+- [x] Added `--doctor`, which aggregates read-only Bash, user, session-name, command, directory, adjacent-launcher and tmux-version checks without querying a tmux session or executing the launcher.
+- [x] Added `--start [name]` as an explicit alias of the existing startup path;
+  both forms share the same validation, atomic tmux launch and liveness probe.
+- [x] Added `--list`, explicitly scoped to all tmux session names visible to the current OS user, with tmux's own output and exit status preserved.
+- [x] Added `--dry-run [name]`, which performs static launch preflight and safely renders the exact shared tmux argument vector without invoking tmux, sleeping, querying session availability, or executing `1MB-minecraft.sh`.
+- [x] Resolve and require both tmux and `sleep` before startup side effects;
+  real startup and dry-run use the resolved executable paths, so a missing liveness-probe dependency cannot fail only after creating a session.
+- [x] Extended the fake-tmux suite to cover command output, argument arity, dependency isolation, exit statuses and the new read-only/no-side-effect guarantees on both Bash 3.2 and current Bash.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup